sjansasoy/streamdeq-code/README.md

 ## Quickstart

-See each task's `README.md` for dataset setup and pretrained models, and `scripts/` for plain run examples (training and streaming evaluation).
+See each task's `README.md` for dataset setup and `scripts/` for plain run examples (training and streaming evaluation).

 Detection:
 ```shell